ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

-ONCache also reduces the CPU utilization, as shown in Figure \ref{fig:app} (2c).
-ONCache reduces the per-transaction CPU utilization by 51.84\% and 7.26\% for client and server.
-The reduction of the server host is smaller because relative high user CPU utilization.
-ONCache reduces 27.36\% of softirq utilization on the server host.
+ONCache also reduces CPU utilization, as shown in Figure~\ref{fig:app}~(f).
+The per-transaction CPU utilization is reduced by 51.84\% and 7.26\% for the client and the server, respectively.
+The reduction of the server is smaller due to relative high user CPU utilization.
+ONCache reduces soft interrupt utilization on the server by 27.36\%.

-\textbf{Nginx.} To evaluate the performance of the HTTP servers, we perform load tests on HTTP/1.1 and HTTP/3 (QUIC)~\cite{quic}, which represent the HTTP protocols that uses TCP and UDP, respectively.
-In the experiments, SSL is disabled in HTTP/1.1 and enabled in HTTP/3.
-We use Nginx~\cite{nginx}(v1.25.1) and h2load~\cite{h2load}(v1.55.1) to benchmark the HTTP server.
-H2load runs 100 clients for HTTP/1.1 and 10 clients for HTTP/3 (limited by h2load).
-Each client issues 2 concurrent streams.
+\textbf{Nginx.} To evaluate performance of HTTP servers, we conduct load tests on HTTP/1.1 and HTTP/3 (QUIC)~\cite{quic}, representing TCP-based and UDP-based HTTP, respectively.
+SSL is disabled for HTTP/1.1 and enabled for HTTP/3.
+We employ Nginx~\cite{nginx} (v1.25.1) and h2load~\cite{h2load} (v1.55.1) to benchmark the HTTP server.
+H2load runs 100 clients for HTTP/1.1 and 10 clients for HTTP/3.
+Each client issues 2 concurrent streams and requests a 1 KB file from the server.
 H2load runs as fast as possible.

-ONCache improves the latency and transaction rate for HTTP/1.1 test, as shown in Figure \ref{fig:app} (3a) and (3b).
-ONCache reduces the HTTP/1.1 request latency by 21.53\% and improves the transaction rate by 27.43\%.
-There is a performance gap between ONCache and the host network (15.04\% for latency and 13.12\% for TPS).
-It is caused by the same reason as analyzed in TCP RR because the transaction rate is high enough to expose the overhead.
-For HTTP/3 test, the latency and transaction rate are almost the same for all the networks.
-We believe that this is limited by the h2load tool.
+ONCache improves latency and transaction rate for HTTP/1.1, as shown in Figure~\ref{fig:app}~(g) and (h).
+ONCache reduces HTTP/1.1 request latency by 21.53\% and improves the transaction rate by 27.43\%.
+There remains a performance gap between ONCache and the host network (15.04\% for latency and 13.12\% for transaction rate).
+The gap is caused by the same reason as analyzed in TCP RR, as the transaction rate is high enough to expose overhead.
+For HTTP/3, the performance is notably poorer and remains consistent across different networks, as shown in Figure~\ref{fig:app} (j) and (k).
+This could potentially be attributed to the experimental QUIC support of Nginx~\cite{expquic}.

-ONCache reduces the per-transaction CPU utilization for both HTTP/1.1 and HTTP/3, as shown in Figure \ref{fig:app} (3c) \& (4c).
-For HTTP/1.1, the utilization is reduced by 56.26\% for client and 43.52\% for server.
-For HTTP/3, the utilization reduction is 11.80\% and 26.76\% for client and server, respectively.
+ONCache reduces per-transaction CPU utilization for both HTTP/1.1 and HTTP/3, as shown in Figure~\ref{fig:app}~(i) and (l).
+For HTTP/1.1, CPU utilization is reduced by 56.26\% for the client and 43.52\% for the server.
+For HTTP/3, the reduction is 11.80\% and 26.76\% for the client and the server, respectively.